jonfk/calc/README.md

 ###TODO
 - Add more tests for parser
 - Add comment support to parsing
+- Add support for val declarations
+- Add if expressions
 - Add eval package and implement an interpreter
 - Add character literals
-- Add support for val declarations
 - Add support for let statements
 - Add support for function literals
 - Add support for function declarations
 - Add support for lists
+- Add datatypes
+- Add references and probably some for of gc
+- Add records or structs?
-- Add typing system
+- Add typing system(?) or go with dynamic typing
+- Add pattern matching(?)
-- Vendor dependencies
+- Vendor dependencies(or remove them)
-- Make project go gettable with cannonical import paths based on where it is hosted

 ###Notes
 - Identifiers can be alphanumeric with an underscore '_'